chatch166/twitter_coronavirus/README.md

 ![#coronavirus by different languages](covidlangeng.png)

-which show the use of the hashtag #coronavirus in different languages.
+which shows the use of the hashtag #coronavirus in different languages.

 Here's the same hashtag, but by country, produced by running this command: